evolvingstuff/vdw2/content/posts/far-less-magnesium-available-in-the-body-now.md

 * [Hypothesis: Magnesium accounts for some of the variation in vitamin D response – Oct 2013](/posts/hypothesis-magnesium-accounts-for-some-of-the-variation-in-vitamin-d-response)

-* <a href="/posts/overview-magnesium-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Magnesium and vitamin D">Overview Magnesium and vitamin D</a> which has the following chart
+* [Overview Magnesium and vitamin D](/posts/overview-magnesium-and-vitamin-d) which has the following chart

 <img src="/attachments/d3.mock.jpg" alt="image">